bhadreshpsavani/AI-102-Notes/README.md

 The Read API uses a newer text recognition model and generally performs better for larger images that contain a lot of text, but will work for any amount of text.
 It also supports text extraction from .pdf files, and can recognize both printed text and handwritten text in multiple languages.

 The Read API uses an asynchronous operation model, in which a request to start text recognition is submitted; and the operation ID returned from the request can subsequently be used to check progress and retrieve results.

+## Form Recognizer:

+Form Recognizer is a cognitive service that enables users to build automated data processing software.
+This software can extract text, key/value pairs, and tables from form documents using optical character recognition (OCR).
+Form Recognizer has pre-built models for recognizing invoices, receipts, and business cards.
+The service also provides the capability to train custom models.